DawidLejda/Manual-arthmetic-operations/README.md

       There are four core functions: Addition, Subtraction, Multiplication, and Division, that each do their own calculations and always yield output to a generator that prints data.

-      They work by reading lists from right to left and performing corresponding operations on those lists, as we would do with pen and paper.
+      They work by reading lists from right to left performing corresponding operations on those lists,as we would do with pen and paper.
+      EXAMPLE
-      For example, the last element of the subtraction 407-315 is 5 and 6, giving the output 7-5=2 at the last index of the output list, then moving to the next index from the right, analyzing it from two lists.
+      the last element of the subtraction 407-315 is 5 and 6, giving the output 7-5=2 at the last index of the output list, then moving to the next index from the right, analyzing it from two lists.

       To give it a look close to handwritten calculations, every print is done using the tabulate library,